flplv/reacto/_posts/2001-01-10-cross-compiling.md

 cpputest = SConscript('dependencies/cpputest/Sconscript', exports ='platforms')
 ```

+After the CppUTest SConscript function call
-finally we add our platform to the variable.
+we add our platform to the `platforms` variable.
 Be aware that the resulting
-library path depends on the dictionary key set here:
+library path depends on the dictionary key name used here:

 ```python
 platforms['lpc176x'] = lpc176x_plat
 ```

-Now, the next script that is already called is to build **react.o** framework,
+Now, the next script that is called is to build **react.o** framework,
-it is already configured to build a static library.
+it will create a static library for each platform in `platforms` variable.
+The
+line below is already in the script.

 ```python
  # Build reacto as library